 CBD User's Manual: How to Use CBD for Maximum Therapeutic Benefit

-The advent of whole plant CBD-rich oil as a grassroots therapeutic option has changed the national conversation about cannabis.
-It’s no longer a question of whether medical marijuana works; today the key question is how to use cannabis for maximum therapeutic benefit.
-But most health professionals have little experience in this area.
+The advent of whole-plant, CBD-rich oil as a grassroots therapeutic option has changed the national conversation about cannabis.
+It’s no longer a question of whether medical marijuana works; today the key question is how to use cannabis for the maximum therapeutic benefit.
+However, most health professionals have little-to-no experience in this area.